 - 1 large egg

 - In large skillet over medium high heat add oil, diced onions and minced garlic to hot pan.
 Cook onions and garlic until fragrant, stirring occasionally for 4-5 minutes.
 Transfer to heat-safe bowl and place in fridge to cool.

 - Meanwhile add drained/rinsed black beans to large bowl and mash with fork or potato masher.
 Add cooked quinoa, cooled onion-garlic mixture, flour, spices, salt and egg.
 Stir or mash until well combined and place mixture in fridge to chill for 30 minutes (up to overnight) – this will help the burger patties hold together better while cooking.

 - Using a 1/3 cup measuring cup, scoop burger mixture and shape with hands.
 You should get about 5 burger patties.

 - In large skillet over medium heat, spray with oil if using cast iron pan, then place burger patties in pan without crowding.
-Cook for about 4 minutes on one side, or until golden before flipping and cooking for an additional 3-4 minutes.
+Cook for about 4 minutes on each side or until golden.
 Transfer cooked patties to tray and allow to cool slightly for 5 minutes before assembling buns.
 This will also help set the burgers a little more.

 - Assemble burgers with favorite toppings, buns or even as a salad topper.